cyberdm22/Task-6-Password-Strength-Analysis/README.md

 ### Popular Password Dictionaries
 * **rockyou.txt:** The original rockyou.txt dictionary was born from a 2009 breach of a social media widget company, exposing 32 million plaintext passwords.
 Because these were real passwords created by real humans, the dataset became the gold standard for cracking.
 * **RockYou2024:** The threat landscape has scaled massively since 2009.
 In July 2024, a threat actor operating under the alias "ObamaCare" published a colossal compilation dubbed RockYou2024.
 This dataset aggregates historic and recent data breaches into a single file containing nearly 10 billion unique plaintext passwords.
 * **SecLists:** Maintained by security researcher Daniel Miessler, SecLists is effectively the pentester's bible.
-It is a massive GitHub repository (around 1.8GB) that comes pre-packaged in Kali Linux and can be installed via the command 'sudo apt install seclists'.
+It is a massive GitHub repository (around 1.8GB) that comes pre-packaged in Kali Linux and can be installed via the command `sudo apt install seclists`.
 SecLists goes far beyond just passwords; it includes comprehensive lists of default usernames, sensitive data grep patterns, and even fuzzing payloads used for discovering hidden web directories.

 ---

 ## 📊 Deliverables: Password Evaluation Report
-[cite_start]Below is the evaluation of different password structures tested against standard strength-checking parameters[cite: 8, 12, 13].
+[cite_start]Below is the evaluation of different password structures tested against standard strength-checking parameters.

 | Password Variation | Complexity Profile | Expected Security Reality (Red/Blue Team View) |
 | :--- | :--- | :--- |